Tomás Peribonio

-Tomás Alberto Peribonio Ávila (born 16 January 1996) is an Ecuadorian swimmer.
-He made his international debut at the 2015 Pan American Games, where he was a finalist.
+Tomás Alberto Peribonio Ávila (born 16 January 1996) is a swimmer.
+Born in the United States, he represents Ecuador internationally.
+He made his debut at the 2015 Pan American Games, where he was a finalist.
 He has competed at the 2015 World Aquatics Championships (Kazan, Russia), the 2016 FINA World Swimming Championships (Windsor, Ontario, Canada) the 2017 World Aquatics Championships (Budapest, Hungary), the 2018 FINA World Swimming Championships (Hangzhou, China) and the 2019 World Aquatics Championships (Gwangju, South Korea).
 He currently holds 9 national records in Olympic events, including the 200 Meters Individual Medley and 400 Meters Individual Medley.

 He competed at the 2020 Summer Olympics.